tinyos/tinyos-main/support/make/README.md

 an external TinyOS tree and how to adapt TinyOS make system version 2 files to the current make system.

+Unlike prior versions of the TinyOS Make system, version 3 does not require configuring any environment variables: it automatically finds directories and files based on your current location.
+If you need to configure where the compilation toolchain looks for source files, see "External TinyOS Trees" below.

 Updated Make System (Summer 2014)